MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/java.md

 ::: moniker range="< azure-devops"

 Your builds run on a [self-hosted agent](../agents/agents.md#install).
-Ensure that you have Java installed on the agent.
+Make sure that you have Java installed on the agent.

 ::: moniker-end